Why Aren’t There More Women Working in Audio?

 The impressive individual accomplishments of these women, however, don’t change the overall systemic picture—the fact that list after list from music publications ranking top producers often don’t include a single woman.
 Billboard’s 2016 Power 100 list only has 14 women on it, with none in the top 10.
 No woman has won the Grammy for Producer of the Year (Non-Classical).
 In the award’s 43-year history, there have been only six women nominees for that category: Janet Jackson, Mariah Carey, Paula Cole, Lauryn Hill, Sheryl Crow, and Lauren Christy, who worked with Liz Phair and Hilary Duff.

 As the last set of examples suggests, when a woman is lauded for her producing skills, she’s usually also a well-known performer.
 Men, on the other hand, are more likely to be touted for their musical technical prowess alone, according to several female engineers I spoke with.
 “It’s always a sexy woman performing ... a sexy woman singing who’s produced by an amazing man behind the glass,” says Leslie Gaston-Bird, the AES vice president for western USA/Canada.
-“Even Björk had to come out and say, ‘I produce my own stuff ...
+“Even Björk had to come out and say, ‘I produce my own stuff. ...
 I just happened to work with a man.’”

 Women in audio deal with unique challenges that come from working within a cross-section of two traditionally male-dominated fields.
 Because of the technical nature of their jobs, they experience issues similar to those many women in STEM—science, technology, engineering, and math—face, such as struggling for respect and being second-guessed by their peers.
 On top of that are the added pressures of the competitive and fickle music industry.

 Historically, audio engineering has relied on apprenticeships: An established engineer will find a younger person with potential and interest, take him under his wing, and teach him the job.
-Such mentorships foster loyalty, but can also end up shutting women out of the field. “[The apprenticeship model] gives young women a challenge because it’s less likely that an older [male] engineer is going to see himself in a young woman,” says Susan Rogers, a professor at Berklee College of Music who was also the sound engineer on Prince’s Purple Rain.
+Such mentorships foster loyalty but can also end up shutting women out of the field. “[The apprenticeship model] gives young women a challenge because it’s less likely that an older [male] engineer is going to see himself in a young woman,” says Susan Rogers, a professor at Berklee College of Music who was also the sound engineer on Prince’s Purple Rain.
 “So it’s another barrier of entry.”

 Since training an engineer from scratch is a lot of work, the industry is increasingly turning to colleges to teach audio professionals.
 Which brings up another possible reason for the lack of female producers: Women don’t take as many music-engineering classes.
 At Berklee, for example, only 15 to 20 percent of students in engineering classes are women, Rogers says.
 According to an AES convention paper presented in 2016, male students regularly outnumbered female students 5 to 1 at the Recording Engineers Institute in New York, while the University of Colorado’s Recording Arts Program reported typically seeing no more than six female applicants out of the 50 to 75 who apply every year.